Grow your Amazon revenue with a practical checklist to Amazon Pricing Strategies

 To understand the importance of mobile further, consider how Amazon displays its products.
 On desktop devices, customers see the Buy Box, a list of Other Sellers, and a link to all sellers.
 The Buy Box has the most prominent position, but sales do leak to the other options.

-A focus on the Amazon Buy Box will help you make more sales.
-You should do this intelligently, however, so you don’t damage your profitability.
-Target your optimization efforts strategically and efficiently using automation and third-party tools where possible.
+Focusing on Amazon Buy Box will help you achieve more sales.
+However, you should do it intelligently so you don't hurt your profitability.
+Target your optimization efforts strategically and effectively, using automation and third-party tools where possible.

 Don't try to beat or trick the algorithm by, for example, adopting an aggressive pricing strategy or artificially inflating your reviews.
 It sometimes results in short-term gains but the gains medium-term and long-term are non-existent.
 There is no one-trick to beating the Buy Box, but rather a complex web of metrics to be tracked and developed.